 After deskinning a bazillion cooked chickpeas (a meditative sort of pastime), I cracked open the Yehuda and found it perfectly smooth and creamy.
 Wow!
 I tossed everything in the Vitamix and let it rip.
 Oh, I was using Mark Bittman's NYTimes recipe.

-Hummus is an ideal dip for picnics, parties and everyday snacking Serve it with pita, chips, crackers or cut vegetables In this hummus recipe, adapted from "How to Cook Everything," tahini is essential, as are garlic and lemon
+Hummus is an ideal dip for picnics, parties and everyday snacking.
+Serve it with pita, chips, crackers or cut vegetables.

 The result was thin and insipid.